Board Members 2018

 Mrs. Ansley Rice has over 20 years of experience as a Certified Public Accountant.
 At Howse, Rice and Brown, CPA, PC she advises individual and business clients in the areas of tax preparation, tax strategy, financial reporting, construction accounting, and assists clients in resolving tax compliance issues.
 Mrs. Rice graduated from Huntington College.
 She is a member of the American Institute of Certified Public Accountants, treasurer of Women’s Information Network, and a member of the Floyd Healthcare Foundation Board of Planned Giving.
 She is a prior president of Rome Chapter of Georgia Society of CPA’s.

 Jennifer Joy (JJ) Walker Seifert, Esq opened Seifert Law in 2015 with the mission of providing competent, compassionate and courageous representation to potential clients from all over Northwest Georgia in all areas of practice.
 Ms. Seifert is a member of the State Bar of Georgia and past president of the Rome Bar Association.
 She is honored to serve on the Board of Directors for the Greater Rome Chamber of Commerce as well as being a board member for both The Free Clinic of Rome (now Faith & Deeds Free Clinic) and Cancer Navigators, as she is a grateful cancer survivor herself.
 She is a sustaining member of the Junior Service League of Rome, involved in Scouting, and the chapter founder and leader for Rome’s “Moms RUN This Town” running club for women.
-She attends Cornerstone Church of Rome and could not manage life without her brilliant and patient husband Will.
-They live in Rome with their two children, their two dogs, and a fish.
+She and her husband, Will, live in Rome with their two children, their two dogs, and a fish.

 Mr. Lee Walburn is a Rome News Tribune columnist and former editor-in-chief of Atlanta magazine.
 Under his 15-year leadership the magazine won more than 200 awards for excellence, more than 80 of them national awards.
 He is a member of the Georgia Magazine Association Hall of Fame.
 A graduate of LaGrange High School, Walburn attended West Georgia Junior College and graduated from LaGrange College with a B.A. in English.
 In 2003, LaGrange College awarded him an Honorary Doctorate of Humane Letters.
 He resides in Rome with wife, Jackie.
 They have three children and seven grandchildren.